gjbex/Best-practices-for-scientific-computing/docs/running_example/exercise/README.md

    manifest.
 3. Record the effective parameters, command, interpreter version, and Git revision.
+4. Run a [linter or static type checker](../../static_analysis.md) that is appropriate for your language.
+   Classify its findings and explain which scientific mistakes it could not detect.
-4. Inspect the repository's running-example CI workflow and identify the local command it automates.
+5. Inspect the repository's running-example CI workflow and identify the local command it automates.
-5. Port the calculation and its scientific checks to C, C++, Fortran, Rust, Julia, or R.
+6. Port the calculation and its scientific checks to C, C++, Fortran, Rust, Julia, or R.

 The [reference implementation](../reference_implementation/README.md) includes